BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 Moms can use all the help they can get when breastfeeding.
 For parents struggling with an aching back or sore arms from holding baby in just the right position, nursing pillows can provide much-needed relief.
 But these handy helpers can also prove dangerous for baby if left unsupervised.

-Earlier this August, an NBC News investigation garnered attention across the US after reporting that more than 162 infant deaths have been associated with nursing pillows since 2007.
+In 2023 an NBC News investigation garnered attention across the US after reporting that more than 162 infant deaths have been associated with nursing pillows since 2007.
 Left unattended to sleep or lounge in the U-shaped pillows, the count includes deaths caused by suffocation when babies turned their faces into the pillows or by restricted airways when babies arched backward or slumped down on the pillows.
-In some cases, the cause of death was undetermined but a nursing pillow was mentioned as a potential contributor.

-On the heels of such a shocking and heartbreaking report, the Consumer Product Safety Commission (CPSC) has stepped up to demand the first federal safety guidelines for nursing pillows.
-The organization has recommended several changes and new additions designed to make nursing pillows safer and to bring more awareness to the dangers of leaving baby with a nursing pillow unattended for sleep or lounging.
+On the heels of the report, the Consumer Product Safety Commission (CPSC) stepped up to demand the first federal safety guidelines for nursing pillows in 2024.
+Last week, these guidelines were finally enshrined into federal law to help make nursing pillows safer and to bring more awareness to the dangers of leaving baby with a nursing pillow unattended.

 • More prominent labels on the pillows to warn of dangers.
 Most nursing pillows already have warning labels that caution against using the product for sleep or lounging, but the new recommendation would require these new tags to be made more visible and more difficult to remove.